 Following are details about Adam Fletcher’s online workshops.
 Each can be customized to meet your requirements, including outcomes, description and characteristics of each workshops.
 Adam is a master distance learning facilitator, and can customize any of these workshops for your program, organization, community or event!

-1. YOUTH VOICE AT HOME: The COVID-19 pandemic has forced young people around the world into their homes full-time, yanking away the essential out-of-school spaces where so much positive youth development happens.
-Participants in this workshop explore the dynamics of supporting youth where they are now: At home and with their families all of the time.
-This workshop is for youth workers, afterschool professionals, parents and other caring adults who want to listen to young people and engage them in positive, powerful possibilities everyday!
+1. YOUTH VOICE FOR ENGAGEMENT: The COVID-19 pandemic forced young people around the world into their homes full-time, yanking away the essential out-of-school spaces where so much positive youth development happens.
+Participants in this workshop learn how to re-engage young people where they are now.
+This workshop is for youth workers, after school professionals, parents and other caring adults who want to listen to young people and engage them in positive, powerful possibilities everyday!

-7. YOUTH VOICE IN ACTION: This workshop engages participants squarely in the struggle to engage youth voice in positive, powerful ways to overcome oppression, challenge injustice and promote democratic society.
-Participants will expand their knowledge, develop their skills and deepen their abilities to seed, build, promote and advocate for youth voice throughout nonprofits, schools, families, communities, government and beyond.
+8. LIFTING EVERYDAY YOUTH INTO ACTION: This workshop engages participants squarely in the struggle to engage youth in positive, powerful ways to overcome oppression, challenge injustice and promote democratic society.
+Participants will expand their knowledge, develop their skills and deepen their abilities to seed, build, promote and advocate for youth throughout nonprofits, schools, families, communities, government and beyond.

-11. YOUTH COMMUNITY LEADERSHIP: This workshop emphasizes applied leadership throughout communities and organizations.
-Participants to work together to engage youth beyond planning dances by exploring how to engage traditional and nontraditional youth leaders in solving serious problems in their communities and transform youth engagement for all young people.
-Focused on engaging all youth as leaders, this workshop teaches youth workers how to establish group expectations, self-monitoring, and clear avenues to ensure student investment and ownership in climate-building activities.
+12. DRIVING DEMOCRACY IN EVERYDAY LIFE: This workshop emphasizes applied democracy throughout communities and organizations.
+Participants to work together to engage people in meaningful activities by exploring how to engage traditional and nontraditional leaders in solving serious problems in their communities and transform human engagement for all people.
+Focused on engaging all people as leaders, this workshop teaches educators, advocates and others how to establish group expectations, self-monitoring, and clear avenues to ensure democracy survives today and far into the future.

 14. POWER WITH PURPOSE: This workshop examines ways to increase every students’ personal and collective power to improve education in school and beyond.
 Participants use tools, discover patterns and identify real ways to increase student power, purpose and potential.
 Examining meaningful examples from around the world, the emphasis is on practical action to improve schools.
 This highly interactive workshop focuses on skill-building and group discussion, and provides participants with opportunities to explore power in schools.
 By focusing on positive environments and partnerships with students, participants learn to overcome resistance and negativity, too.